 Which ITR form to Choose while eFiling your Income Tax Return?

 Many bloggers are confused as which form to choose while filing the return.
-If you are only salaried employee, then ITR1 form is for you but if you are salaried blogger then i will suggest you to use ITR2 form instead of ITR1.
-And if you are a full time blogger then ITR 4 is right choice for you.
+If you are only salaried employee, then ITR1 form is for you but if you are salaried blogger then I will suggest you to use ITR2 form instead of ITR1.
+And if you are a full-time blogger then ITR 4 is the right choice for you.

 How to E-file Income Tax Return for Salaried Blogger

-If you have decided that your part time blogging is contributing a good part to your net income and has decided to file income tax return this Financial year, then the first step would be to download ITR2 form from Income Tax efiling website.
+If you have decided that your part-time blogging is contributing a good part to your net income and has decided to file an income tax return this Financial year, then the first step would be to download ITR2 form from Income Tax efiling website.

 Checklist of documents and pre-requisites before Filing the Return